-Students can refine their comprehension of The Silly Chicken by drawing scenes from the story and talking about them to you and to one another.
+Students can refine their comprehension of The Old Woman and the Eagle by drawing scenes from the story and talking about them to you and to one another.
 Each student will have different artistic abilities, but this exercise will encourage all students, regardless of artistic abilities, to engage in retelling the story in a fun and individual way.
 No assessment is necessary for this activity, but you may want to informally assess students' level of success with these activities.
 Here are the steps to follow.